ydcpp/QOpenGLWidget_example/README.md

 The application demonstrates:
-- Usage of VBO, IBO, random colorizations
+- Usage of VBO, IBO
+- Transformation matrix, random positions and colors
 - Usage of vertex and fragment shaders
 - Model View Projection matrices and camera system with pan/zoom/rotate
 - Mouse picking using ray casting